top of page

 Mérida Vacation Rentals

-Welcome to Casa Loltún, a stunning colonial main house with an additional apartment building in the heart of Mérida’s historic city center in Mexico.
+Welcome to Casa Loltún – a stunning 19th-century colonial estate in the heart of Mérida’s historic city center.

 The two-story building hosts up to 6 guests with 3 double bedrooms, each with en-suite bathroom.
-Even if you book just the main house, you get the entire place to yourself.
+You'll have the whole property to yourself.

 Enjoy a comfortable living room, a fully equipped colonial-style dining kitchen, air conditioning, two 55" 4K TVs, free high-speed WiFi, your private pool and garden terrace.